VivianDee/EasyBill/README.md

 ### API Documentation

-A Postman collection for the API can be accessed at this link: [Postman Collection](#) (Replace `#` with your Postman collection link)
+A Postman collection for the API can be accessed on request

 ### Running Tests

-This project includes unit tests for all API endpoints.
-To run the tests, execute:
+Run the tests using the following command:
 ```bash
 php artisan test
 ```

+### Conclusion

+This project demonstrates the ability to create a secure and functional API using Laravel.
+The structure is modular, making it easy to extend functionality in the future.